recycle laptop 18650 lithium batteries in a DIY power bank

 Surprisingly the power bank doesn’t come ready assembled!
 I was a bit thrown when I saw the bits above and I wondered how to fit the four 18650 cells that I’d recycled from the failed HP laptop battery.
 The video below by ‘electronic guru’ pretty much explains it but here’s what to do.

-- Use a meter to check each battery has 3-4v and mark the + and – on the cells.
+- Use a meter to check that each battery has 3-4v.
+Mark the + and – on the cells.
 Tape the batteries together side-by-side, with all the plus ends together.

 - See the second video for a way to wire the batteries in parallel.
-The batteries are wired in parallel because you want 3-4v.
+The batteries are wired in parallel because you want a 5v charger.
 You don’t want 19v.